Chemo-Dynamical Evolution of Galaxies: Galactic chemical evolution

 The contribution from SNe Ia depends on the progenitor binary systems, namely, the mass of the progenitor WDs.
 Sub-Ch mass explosions produce less Mn and Ni, and more Si, S, and Ar than near-Ch mass explosions \citep{sei13,kob20ia}.
 Figure \ref{fig:ofe} shows the [O/Fe]--[Fe/H] relations with varying the fraction of sub-Ch-mass SNe Ia.
 Including up to 25\% sub-Ch mass contribution to the GCE (dashed line) gives a similar relation as the K20 model (solid line), while the model with 100\% sub-Ch-mass SNe Ia (dotted line) gives too low an [O/Fe] ratio compared with the observational data.
 For Ch-mass SNe Ia, the progenitor model is based on the single-degenerate scenario with the metallicity effect due to optically thick winds from WDs \citep{kob98}.
 For sub-Ch-mass SNe Ia, the observed delay-time distribution is used since the progenitors are the combination of mergers of two WDs in double degenerate systems and low accretion in single degenerate systems; \citet{kob15}'s formula are for those in single degenerate systems only.

 Because of this [$\alpha$/Fe]--[Fe/H] relation, high-$\alpha$ and low-$\alpha$ are often used as a proxy of old and young ages of stars in galaxies, respectively.
 Note that, however, that this relation is not linear but is a plateau and decreasing trend (called a `knee').
 The location of the `knee' depends on the star formation timescale, with a higher metallicity for faster star formation history \citep{mat90}, e.g., [Fe/H] $\sim -0.5, -0.8, -1, -2$ for the Galactic bulge, thick disk, thin disk, and satellite galaxies.
 Figure \ref{fig:ofe-env} shows the GCE model results for various environments.
 The bulge (with outflow), thick disk, and solar neighborhood (thin disk) models are taken from K20 with 100\% Ch-mass SNe Ia, with the star formation histories in Fig. \ref{fig:mdf}.
 The models for dwarf spheroidal galaxies are taken from \citet{kob20ia} adding 100\% sub-Ch mass SNe Ia on top of the 100\% of Ch mass SNe Ia, with the star formation histories in Fig. \ref{fig:mdf2}.
-Recently, similar relations are also shown for M31 using planetary nebulae.
+Recently, a similar relation is also shown for M31 using planetary nebulae.
 Since Fe is not available, Ar is used as a significant fraction of Ar is produced by SNe Ia.
-The thin and thick disk dichotomy seems not exactly the same, probably due to M31 experiencing an accretion of a relatively massive, gas-rich satellite galaxy \citep{arnaboldi22}.
+The thin and thick disk dichotomy seems to exist, but not exactly the same as in the Milky Way, probably due to M31 experiencing an accretion of a relatively massive, gas-rich satellite galaxy \citep{arnaboldi22}.

 There are GCE models that try to explain both thin and thick disk observations with two infalls \citep{chi97,spitoni19}.
 However, more realistic, chemodynamical simulations show that a significant number of thick disk stars are formed in satellite galaxies before they accrete onto the disk, which can be better approximated with two independent GCE models in this figure \citep[also in][]{gri17}.